Humanities Academy 人文學堂

 In the middle of the Humanities Academy is an open interactive area for all users

-(staff, students, alumni ticket and other library ticket holders)
+(staff, students, alumni card and other library card holders)

 and will host library events, talks and seminars.